fatimakoli/gis_tutorials/31_Geoprocessing_and_Analysis_in_ArcMap.md

 # Deliverable

-A map showing a buffer around daycares that are 1/4 miles or more away from a subway station.
+A map showing a buffer around daycares that are 1/4 miles or more away from a subway station and showing the distribution of children under 5.
+Your map should also include text answering the 3 questions.
+Do not answer them in the way that you would in a word doc submitting to us (ex.
+Q1: Answer).
+Rather, think about how you would want to present that information to an audience who wants to understand accessibility to daycare centers.

 **Answer the following three questions:**